anas-rabhi/fastapi-template/README.md

 ## Getting started

 **Important**: Once you clone the project, all the following commands have to be executed from the root directory of the project.
-If you have any troubles don't hesitate to reach me at : [my email](anas.rabhi.hakim@gmail.com) or [my linkedin](https://www.linkedin.com/in/anasrabhi/)
+If you have any troubles don't hesitate to reach me at : [anas.rabhi.hakim@gmail.com]() or [my linkedin](https://www.linkedin.com/in/anasrabhi/)

 ### Local run
 ***Warning** : If you are using python 32-bit it may not work.
 Use docker instead, or go to src -> main.py and rename `iris_predict.pkl` into `iris_predict_32b.pkl`*